pharmbio/robotlab/README.md

 ## Installation

-On the ubuntu NUC that will run all schedulers, install python >= 3.10 and then:
+On the ubuntu NUC that will run the guis and schedulers, install python >= 3.10 and then:

 ```
 ./foreach.sh pip install --editable .